Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 This AI-powered proofreading will help you pick up on grammatical errors and make your content easier to read for the humans on the other side of the blue screen.

-This is a shame because only optimizing your internal links could improve your traffic by as much as 40%, with a lot less work.
+Optimizing your internal links alone could improve your traffic by as much as 40%, with a lot less work.

 The first step to optimizing your internal links is to understand what links you already have.
 You can do this with Google Search Console’s link tab found under the legacy tools section.